 Teaching will be in the form of discussion of the course material in the lectures.
-Students are provided with a synopsis dealing with the changes brought about by the new Constitution and recent legislation.
-The notes are separated into lecture topics.
+Students are provided with a synopsis of the material and a reading list.
 There is a selection of important cases that should be consulted.
 Students are expected to read the cases and the relevant chapters on the lecture topics to be covered in the lectures.
 The lecture will be used as a discussion forum for the material set out in the notes.
 Lecture attendance is compulsory.